pooja-bhavani/github-actions/README.md

 Expressions are used to dynamically configure workflows to execute jobs and steps based on conditional logic. if condition allows you to control wether a particular step or a job should proceed based on a defined condition.
 For example, the `if` condition can determine whether a specific step or job should execute (e.g., only deploying if the branch is `main`).

-Scenario

-Suppose you have a 2 jobs 1st docker job and 2nd deploy job.
-You only want to run the deployment job when it is in the main branch.
+Scenario: Deploy Only on Main Branch

+You have:

+Job 1 → Build Docker

+Job 2 → Deploy

+Deploy should run only on main.
 If any changes are make in feature or any other branches you don’t want to execute the deploy job.

+---

+## Secure AWS Deployment using OIDC

+OpenID Connect (OIDC) is a secure identity protocol that allows GitHub Actions to authenticate with AWS without needing to store long-term access keys (like the AWS secret key) in your repository.

+**How it works:**

+1. The GitHub Actions workflow requests an OIDC token from GitHub's OIDC provider.
+2. The token (containing claims like the repository name and branch) is sent to AWS Secure Token Service (STS).
+3. STS validates the token against the IAM role's trust policy.
+4. Upon validation, STS issues temporary, limited-access AWS credentials.
+5. The workflow uses these temporary credentials to access authorized AWS services (like S3 or ECR etc).
+6. The credentials will automatically expire as soon as the job ends.